FreemanX/DJIFPV/README.md

 # DJIFPV
 A complete DJI FPV Demo project using the DJI Android SDK v2.4 This project is based on Android 5.1 and has been tested on NVIDIA SHELL.
-Implemented the FPV fuction, taking photo, and taking video.
+Implemented the FPV function, taking photo, and taking video.